andysterland/visualstudio-toolbar-tidy/README.md

 You can apply the simplified profile from the `Tools -> Tidy Toolbar` menu.
 Once applied using the menu option again will revert back to your previous profile.

 Note: It doesn't hurt to backup your current profile from `Tools -> Import and Export Settings` before applying the simplified profile.

+## Updating the simplified settings

+The `Data\simplified.settings` file is downloaded by clients, overwritting the version that shipped with the VSIX they installed.
+Be wary when updating it. be